Hatch End: Geography

 Harrow town centre is located to the southeast of Hatch End and is a regional centre for higher order goods, with two shopping malls and a nine-screen cinema, along with numerous restaurants, places of entertainment and bookshops.
 Pinner town centre, to the southwest, offers many additional amenities and is linked to the area by the frequent H12 bus service.
 Hatch End is also convenient for Watford, around 4 mi to the north, which also serves as a regional retail centre.
 Watford and Hatch End are linked by regular rail services from Hatch End railway station on the London Overground.

 Demographics

-Using data from the 2001 Census, 74.02% of the population of the Hatch End ward identify as 'white', 18.94% as 'Asian', 3.12% as 'Black', 2.16% as 'mixed', 1.14% as 'Other ethnic group' and 0.61% as Chinese.
+Using data from the 2001 Census, 74.02% of the population of the Hatch End electoral ward identify as 'white', 18.94% as 'Asian', 3.12% as 'Black', 2.16% as 'mixed', 1.14% as 'Other ethnic group' and 0.61% as Chinese.
 Christians make up 52.98% of the population of Hatch End.
 In addition, in common with many other parts of North West London, the area is also home to a sizeable Jewish community; Jews make up 11.38% of the population and Hatch End has a synagogue (and a second in Pinner town centre).
 The suburb is also home to a Hindu community which represents 11.86% of the population.

 The 2011 census showed that 57% of the population was white (48% British, 6% Other, 3% Irish), and 24% Indian.